-It is important to realize that not all learning tasks focus on both written, visual, or verbal communication and grammatical structures.
+It is important to realize that not all learning tasks focus on grammatical structures and written, visual, or verbal communication.
 As you decide which additional language demands (i.e., grammatical structures and/or written, visual, or verbal communication) are relevant to your identified function, examine the language understandings and use that are most relevant to the learning task you have chosen.
 Then, you should plan to provide appropriate and targeted language development supports for students to learn and practice the language demands within the chosen learning task.

 Academic language definitions and a few examples of language demands and supports to help teacher candidates and educator preparation programs understand edTPA Rubrics 4 and 14 are provided in the Appendix.
-See the Middle Childhood English Language Arts Glossary and the Understanding Rubric Level Progressions for Rubric 4 and Rubric 14 for additional examples of language demands.
+See the Secondary English Language Arts glossary and the Understanding Rubric Level Progressions Rubric 14 for additional examples of language demands.